-Versioning is the management of changes to documents and other informations stored in a file system or respository.
+Versioning is the management of changes to documents and other information stored in a file system or repository.
 With versioning you can keep the published version of a document visible to non-editor users, while you are working on the latest, draft version.

 In sensenet versioning is disabled by default.

 How to set versioning on the admin-ui?

 You can enable versioning for folders or content lists by selecting the folder/file, clicking Edit and selecting the Versioning Mode.

 None: The default setting of the Root folder, no versioning.